 What Will You Learn?

 Join us for a practical overview of common mistakes that occur on UCC filings and tips for how to avoid them.
-Designed for beginning-level UCC filers, this 30 minute presentation discusses errors that result in rejection as well as those…READ MORE
+Designed for beginning-level UCC filers, this 30 minute presentation discusses errors that result in rejection as well…READ MORE

 With the Business Entity Form Changes in California, the following forms have been revised.
 The prior version of these forms will remain acceptable for filing, but will no longer be available on the California Secretary of State website.
 These revised forms can be filed on or after January 2, 2014.
 To get the revised forms, go to www.sos.ca.gov/business/be/forms.htm: